QuiqueCrespo/ComputationalLogic/Readme.md

 peter is human; peter is genius; geniuses win prizes; therefore some humans win prizes
 ```

-We can therefore see the program is able to perform existential reasoning.
+We can therefore see the program can perform existential reasoning.

 # Negation

 To implement negation changes had to made to the following files: 1-prolexa.pl 2-prolexa_engine.pl 3-prolexa grammar.
 This section will detail and explain the changes required and document the testing done to evaluate the performance of the implementation.
 The negation was developed and tested in the context of happiness and teaching.
-In summary, we succeeded at enabling prolexa handle negation.
+In summary, we succeeded at enabling prolexa to handle negation.

 ## Prolexa.pl - Rules